Halfdisposal/Halfdisposal/README.md

 - 👋 Hi, I’m @Halfdisposal
 - 👀 I’m interested in Machine Learning
-- 🌱 I have some knowledge in Intermediate Python and am currently learning C++
 - 😄 Pronouns: He
 - ⚡ Fun fact: Although not very experienced.
 Hope to do my best.